 Situated on Douthit Ferry Road, a new pre-engineered 30,650 sq. ft. building will be constructed with energy-efficient insulated ACM panels and a brick wainscot façade.
 Plans for the interior include administrative office spaces, domestic and wastewater testing labs, maintenance areas with plenty of room for vehicles and a new pipe and materials yard to support the staff in carrying out tasks pertaining to water engineering, distribution, collection and maintenance.

 “Our team joined forces with department stakeholders to create a facility that will not only increase capacity, but provide two new custom laboratories designed specifically for the testing staff with their direct participation,” said CPL Principal K. Scott Gordon, AIA, NCARB, LEED AP, who served as the project’s Principal-in-Charge.
 “The design brings all employees together under one roof, which will improve communication and facilitate superior service delivery for the City of Cartersville.”

 As Architect of Record, CPL provided comprehensive planning, architectural and engineering services, and will work alongside Reeves Young (Construction Manager), which was selected by the City to construct the project.

 The complex is expected to be completed in 2024.

-Founded in 1975, CPL is a 480-person multi-disciplined architecture, engineering and planning firm offering inspiring design services and enriching communities in 19 cities across five states.
+Founded in 1975, CPL is a 500+ person multi-disciplined architecture, engineering and planning firm offering inspiring design services and enriching communities in 21 cities across seven states.
 CPL specializes in the Community, Healthcare, Higher Education, K-12 Education and Transportation market sectors – providing architectural, interior design, civil engineering, buildings and structural engineering, planning, landscape architecture and 3D/virtual design services to a host of public and private clients.